Mastering the RFQ Process

 - Maintain audit trails automatically

-Leveraging technology throughout the RFQ process can be a game-changer, freeing teams to focus on high-value strategic work.
+Using technology throughout the RFQ process can be a major improvement, freeing teams to focus on high-value strategic work.

 7. Establish Clear Evaluation Criteria